Espera-fzn/Star_Topology_Convolution/README.md

 # Star_Topology_Convolution
-Here is a Pytorch implementation of Star Topology Convolution.
+This is a Pytorch implementation of Star Topology Convolution.

 Copyright (c) 2020, Chong WU & Zhenan FENG All rights reserved.